Charles Brown and Charles Kelley

 Charles Noel Brown (June 21, 1933 – July 24, 1962) and Charles Edwin Kelley (February 17, 1941 – September 6, 1962) were American spree killers who killed three people and wounded three others in a five-day, three-state rampage in February 1961.
-The duo, who said they shot the victims to avoid leaving witnesses, were labeled the "Mad Dog Killers".
-Sentenced to death for a murder committed in Iowa, Brown and Kelley became the second-to-last and last people executed in the state, respectively.
+The duo, who shot their victims to avoid leaving witnesses, were labeled the "Mad Dog Killers".
+Sentenced to death for a murder committed in Iowa, Brown and Kelley became the last people to be executed in the state.
 Iowa abolished capital punishment in 1965.

 Early lives

 According to Brown's mother, sister, and uncle, he had a rough life and dropped out of school after 8th grade to help his family.
 His father was a frequently absent alcoholic.

 In 1956, Kelley was diagnosed with epilepsy after becoming dizzy and falling down.
 During his murder trial, he testified that he stopped taking medication after about a year.
-When he was 17, Kelley volunteered for the Marines with his father's permission, but was discharged 17 days later after suffering from a gran mal seizure.
+When he was 17, Kelley volunteered for the Marines with his father's permission, but was discharged 17 days later after suffering from a grand mal seizure.

 Murders

 Brown, an ex-con who had served prison time for forgery, met Kelley as they were working together as parking lot attendants.
 The two soon became drinking buddies.
 After Kelley robbed a gas station armed with a screwdriver, Brown used the money to buy two handguns.
+He later said that this "was a stupid thing to do – I can give no reason for it."

 On February 18, 1961, Brown and Kelley robbed a gas station in Minnesota.
 They shot the attendant, 17-year-old James Peterson, three times.
 Two of the shots hit Peterson in the head, and the third likely would've hit him in the heart, but was deflected by a button on his work uniform.
-Peterson went into a coma, emerged from it a few days later long enough to talk to police, and then went into unconsciousness once more.
-He would remain in critical condition for more than a month, but survived.
+He went into a coma, emerged from it a few days later long enough to talk to police, and then went into unconsciousness once more.
+He would remain in critical condition for over a month, but survived.
 Peterson died from complications from his injuries in 2007.

-On February 20, Brown and Kelley shot and killed 52-year-old Howard Trowbridge while robbing his tavern in Minneapolis, Minnesota.
-They also shot the bartender, 30-year-old George Koch, six times.
-He survived his injuries.
+On February 20, Brown and Kelley shot and killed 52-year-old Howard Trowbridge while robbing a tavern in Minneapolis.
+They also shot 30-year-old bartender George Koch six times, albeit Koch survived his injuries.
 They then took a bus to Nebraska.
+Kelley said he shot the men since "I thought they might identify us."
+Afterwards, the two men and Josephine Patricia Nesbit, a 28-year-old woman whom Brown had been living with for the past three or four months, took a taxi from Minneapolis to Saint Paul, where they then boarded a bus for Omaha, Nebraska.
+The two left Nesbit in a tavern with instructions to wait until they got a car and returned.